-Article 2.3b - composition of the degree programme old style (student cohort 2018 and previous cohorts)
+Article 2.3b - Cessation of the degree programme old style (student cohort 2018 and previous cohorts)

-1. Students, who started the degree programme per Academic Year 2018 - 2019 or before, must do the old-style programme.
-Old style students are not allowed to do new style courses unless explicitly stated in this TER or in individual cases because of special circumstances with the approval of the Examination Board.
+- Students, who started the degree programme per Academic Year 2018 2019 or before, must do the new-style programme, unless explicitly stated in this TER6 or in individual cases because of special circumstances with the approval of the Examination Board.
 The opportunity to do examinations for old style courses will be in accordance with article 3.1, par.
-3 of this TER4.
+3 of this TER. - 2.
+The examination parts of the old-style programme are spread over three Academic Years, specified in B1, B2 and B3.
+Each course year has a study load of 60 EC.
+The examination parts per year are: